Technology and innovation

 Prior to joining Westpac, Susan spent three years in investment banking in London and five years as a Chartered Accountant with KPMG in Sydney, Solomon Islands and Paris.

 Susan holds a Bachelor of Economics, is the Chair of the Business and Higher Education Roundtable and is a member of the Institute of Chartered Accountants and the Australian Institute of Company Directors.

-Peter was appointed Chief Financial Officer in April 2014, with responsibility for Westpac’s Finance, Assurance, Tax, Treasury and Investor Relations functions.
-Prior to this appointment Peter was the Deputy Chief Financial Officer for three years.
-Since joining Westpac in 1994, Peter has held senior finance positions across the Group, including in Group Finance, Business and Consumer Banking, Business and Technology Services, Treasury and Financial Markets.
+Peter was appointed Acting Westpac Group Chief Executive Officer in December 2019.
+In his 25 years at Westpac Group, Peter has held senior finance roles including Chief Financial Officer since 2014 with responsibility for Westpac's Finance, Group Audit, Tax, Treasury and Investor Relations functions.
+Prior to this he was Deputy Chief Financial Officer for three years and held senior positions across the Group including in Group Finance, Business and Consumer Banking, Business and Technology Services, Treasury and Financial Markets.

 Professor Barney Glover AO assumed his position at Western Sydney University in January 2014.
 Professor Glover is currently the President of the Board of Trustees of the Museum of Applied Arts and Sciences Trust and the Australian Government representative on the University of the South Pacific Grants Committee.

 He is also a Board Member of the Australian American Fulbright Commission, the Committee for Sydney, and Westpac Scholars Ltd, and, Member of the NSW Innovation and Productivity Council and the NSW Arts and Culture Advisory Committee.
 Professor Glover is an Officer of the Order of Australia (AO), a Fellow of the Academy of Technological Sciences and Engineering (ATSE), a Fellow of the Royal Society of NSW (FRSN), and a Member of the Australian Institute of Company Directors (MAICD).